top of page

 You can also go a little further from here, and you will come to Lions Lighthouse.
 From here, you can see the Queen Mary.

 I decided to do the hike.
-To do this, you have to go to the front of The Aquarium of the Pacific, and you will see some stairs.
-These stairs will take you to a bike path along the road's side.
+To do this, you have to go to the front of the Aquarium of the Pacific, and you will see some stairs.
+These stairs will take you to a bike path along the side of the road.
 It is pretty safe because there is a barrier to separate the cars from the path.
 This is what the path looks like.

 When you cross the bridge, you will see another set of stairs on your left.
 Take these, and you will come to another boardwalk.
 This boardwalk will take you up to the Queen Mary.
-There are also a bunch of high-end restaurants here.
+There are also several high-end restaurants here.
 The closer you get to the Queen Mary, the more expensive they are.

 I spent one night at the Queen Mary, but I highly recommend the Hotel Royal if you don't want to spend that amount of money.
 It's not far from the Shoreline Village, and I enjoyed the walk.